Chechen warlord Doku Umarov admits Moscow airport bomb

 One of Russia's most wanted men, Chechen warlord Doku Umarov, has said he ordered the deadly bomb attack last month on a Moscow airport.

 The suicide attack on the arrivals area of Domodedovo international airport on 24 January left 36 people dead and 180 injured.

 In a video posted online, Mr Umarov said the attack was a response to "Russian crimes in the Caucasus".

 Similar suicide attacks would continue, he added, speaking in Russian.

 Mr Umarov is self-styled leader of the "Caucasus Emirate" and is considered the head of the Islamist militant insurgency in the North Caucasus.
 He is one of the few prominent Chechen rebels still active, having served as security minister in the Chechen separatist government from 1996-99.

 Another video of the rebel leader was posted online late on Friday last week in which he threatened a year of "blood and tears" but made no explicit reference to the airport bombing.

-Doku Umarov has previously claimed the March 2010 suicide bombings on the Moscow Metro in which 39 people died, and is said to have ordered the November 2009 bombing of a train from Moscow to St Petersburg that left 26 dead.'On my orders'
+Doku Umarov has previously claimed the March 2010 suicide bombings on the Moscow Metro in which 39 people died, and is said to have ordered the November 2009 bombing of a train from Moscow to St Petersburg that left 26 dead.

 The video which appeared on the Kavkaz Tsentr website is dated 24 January, the day of the attack.